Skip to content

 Conventions

 • Services inherit from Servactory::Base and reside in app/services.
-Common practice: create ApplicationService::Base as your project's base class.
+Common practice: create ApplicationService::Base as the base class for your services.

 Version support